 Strategies / Tasks Success Criteria Methods of Evaluation Reporting 5.1 Teachers' Professional Development in Careers and Life Planning Teachers understand the concepts of careers and life planning.
-QuestionnairesTeachers' feedback Informal discussion with F.6 Form teachers was carried out throughout the year.
-To equip teachers the concepts of careers and life planning so that they are well aware of the careers and life planning needs of Teachers are aware of the careers and life planning needs of their students.
-Form teachers are more Useful resources and materials were shared to all teachers using school intranet. students in the adolescent confident in implementing the career education curriculum in their class.
+Questionnaires Teachers' feedback Briefings were given in Form Teachers' Periods meetings.
+To equip teachers the concepts of careers and life planning so that they are well aware of the careers and life planning needs of students in the adolescent stage Teachers are aware of the careers and life planning needs of their students.
+Form teachers are more confident in implementing the career education curriculum in their class.
+Teachers' feedback was mostly positive.
+Useful resources and materials were shared to all teachers via intranet.